Minimum alveolar concentration

-Minimum alveolar concentration or MAC is the concentration, often expressed as a percentage by volume, of a vapour in the alveoli of the lungs that is needed to prevent movement (motor response) in 50% of subjects in response to surgical (pain) stimulus.
-MAC is used to compare the strengths, or potency, of anaesthetic vapours.
+Minimum alveolar concentration (MAC) is the concentration, often expressed as a percentage by volume, of a vapour in the alveoli of the lungs that is needed to prevent movement in 50% of patients in response to pain.
+MAC is used to compare the potency (dose required to induce a specific effect) of anaesthetic vapours.
 The concept of MAC was first introduced in 1965.

-MAC actually is a median value, not a minimum as term implies.
+"Minimum alveolar concentration" is a misnomer, as MAC is representative of a median value.
 The original paper proposed MAC as the minimal alveolar concentration, which was shortly thereafter revised to minimum alveolar concentration.
 A lower MAC value represents a more potent volatile anesthetic.

 Other uses of MAC include MAC-BAR (1.7–2.0 MAC), which is the concentration required to block autonomic reflexes to nociceptive stimuli, and MAC-awake (0.3–0.5 MAC), the concentration required to block voluntary reflexes and control perceptive awareness.

 Formal definition

 The MAC is the concentration of the vapour (measured as a percentage at 1 atmosphere, i.e. the partial pressure) that prevents patient movement in response to a supramaximal stimulus (traditionally a set depth and width of skin incisions) in 50% of subjects.
 This measurement is done at steady state (assuming a constant alveolar concentration for 15 minutes), under the assumption that this allows for an equilibration between the gasses in the alveoli, the blood and the brain.
 MAC is accepted as a valid measure of potency of inhalational general anaesthetics because it remains fairly constant for a given species even under varying conditions.